vishbulnit/logging_exc_v1/README.md

 #  This is logging excercise file

-#  Code for three types of logging the messages
+#  Created .py files in "Visual Studio Code" and used conda base environment

+#  Used three methods with simple example for logging messages: BasicCongig, logger, logging.config